n Exercises 1–6, the statement represents a claim. Write its comp... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The given claim is μ ≠ 150,020, which is a statement about the population mean (μ).
-This is a two-tailed claim because it states that μ is not equal to a specific value.
+The claim provided is 'p ≥ 0.64', where 'p' represents the population proportion.
+This is a hypothesis testing problem, and we need to identify the null hypothesis (H0) and the alternative hypothesis (Ha).

-Step 2: Recall the definitions of null hypothesis (H0) and alternative hypothesis (Ha).
-The null hypothesis (H0) is a statement of no effect or no difference, and it typically includes equality (e.g., =, ≤, or ≥).
-The alternative hypothesis (Ha) is the claim being tested and represents a statement of inequality (e.g., ≠, <, or >).
+Step 2: Recall the definitions of H0 and Ha.
+The null hypothesis (H0) is a statement of no effect or no difference, and it always includes equality (e.g., '=', '≥', or '≤').
+The alternative hypothesis (Ha) is the complement of H0 and represents what we are trying to find evidence for.

 Verified video answer for a similar problem: